Wise Card vs Revolut Card: A Full Comparison on Features and Fees 2025

 Which card is cheaper?

-Revolut accounts have variable amounts of fee free cash withdrawals and currency exchange based on account tier, which might mean that it’s worth paying a monthly fee to get more free transactions if you’re a frequent traveller.
+Neither card is a clear winner on cost – it all comes down to how you’ll use it.
+Revolut accounts have variable amounts of no fee cash withdrawals and currency exchange based on account tier, which might mean that it’s worth paying a monthly fee to get more transactions included in your package if you’re a frequent traveller.

-Wise has no monthly fee and offers the mid-market rate on currency conversion, with low fees, some fee free withdrawals every month, and supports 50+ currencies, which can also be helpful if you’re headed off the beaten path and want an account that’s more flexible on holding currencies.
+Wise has no monthly fee and offers the mid-market rate on currency conversion, with low fees, some fee free withdrawals every month, and supports 40+ currencies, which can also be helpful if you’re headed off the beaten path and want an account that’s more flexible on holding currencies.

 Are Wise and Revolut cards safe to use?